eu-cpsc215/assignment-first-program/README.md

 ## Instructions

-A Visual Studio solution file (`assignment.sln`) is provided.
+A Visual Studio solution file (`assignment-first-program.sln`) is provided.
 Open the solution file with Visual Studio.
 Edit the assembly source file (`assignment.asm`) and paste the following assembly code into the file:

 ```
 ; << Replace this first line with your first and last name >>